-A couple who has provided distinguished support to the University, a successful real estate developer, a three-time interim dean of the University’s largest school, and a long-time Student Affairs employee are being honored as “Most Loyals” during the 63rd annual Mountaineer Week, a celebration of Appalachian Heritage, Nov.
-5-13, on West Virginia University’s campus.
+A successful businessman and philanthropist, an athletics hall of fame alumnus, a campus provost for one of the University’s divisions and a veteran University communications professional are being honored as “Most Loyals” during the 64th annual Mountaineer Week, a celebration of Appalachian Heritage, Oct.
+28-Nov.
+5, on West Virginia University’s campus.

 The Most Loyal West Virginian and Alumni Mountaineer awards have been presented since 1974, while the Most Loyal Faculty and Staff Mountaineer award was created in 1994 and split into two separate awards in 2001.
 The award recipients are selected by a joint committee representing the WVU Foundation, WVU Alumni Association and the Mountaineer Week organizing committee.

 The Most Loyal West Virginian exemplifies faithfulness to the ideals and goals of the state of West Virginia through business, professional and civic achievement as well as support for WVU.

 Jim Justice is the chairman and CEO of the recently acquired Greenbrier, the luxury resort, casino and golf club located in White Sulphur Springs.
 Under Justice’s leadership, improvements to the resort have resulted in the creation of The Greenbrier Classic, an official PGA TOUR, FedExCup event.

 While revamping a county’s major employer is a notable accomplishment, Justice’s impact is one that is felt throughout the entire state and beyond.
 He is deeply involved in his family’s business and as a result of his strong interest in agriculture, started Bluestone Farms (currently operating as Justice Family Farms, LLC) in 1977.
 The corn, wheat and soybean operation grew to over 50,000 acres in four different states, and is now the largest grain producer on the east coast.